Intent

 At Gusford, we believe that a life with proficient English skills opens doors and opportunities for the future.
 We strive for this for all of our pupils.

 We aim to equip pupils with the strategies and knowledge of the rules of the English language as well as the skills to be able to be an effective writer for any purpose which they require or desire.
+We foster a love for creativity, developing articulate and imaginative communicators.
+We equip pupils with the strategies and knowledge of the grammatical rules of the English language, using the skills to identify and explain the reasoning of the terms and use of grammar as well as the skills, strategies and knowledge of spelling rules, patterns and letter strings to enable them to spell accurately and confidently.
 With this, we aspire for pupils to leave our primary school with the ability to understand the English language as well as using it to read, speak and write to a high standard and be able to use this across the curriculum and into their future life.

 Implementation